TECHNICAL OPERATIONS & FACILITIES

 - IMA Policy for Weapon Use in Productions – Revised

 - GENERAL PRECAUTIONS

 - Personal Safety

-All chemicals brought into the school must include a valid MSDS to be given to the Health and Safety Officer, Darren Cerkownyk, for inclusion into the MSDS Book.
+All chemicals brought into the school must include a valid Safety Data Sheet (SDS), to be given to the Health and Safety Officer, Darren Cerkownyk, for inclusion into the SDS Binder.
 Send a PDF to Darren at firstname.lastname@example.org.
-You can also check whether a Material Safety Data Sheet (MSDS) already exists in the database by checking the MSDS Book at the Cage.
-It is your responsibility to read and understand the MSDS for all chemistry you will be working with.
+You can also check whether an SDS already exists in the database by checking the SDS Biinder at the Cage.
+It is your responsibility to read and understand the SDS for all chemistry you will be working with.

 Check with your instructor or Darren for the correct procedure to dispose of your chemistry.

 All Image Arts Students are required to have Workplace Hazardous Materials Information System (WHMIS) training and provide a copy of their Ryerson University WHMIS Quiz Certificate to the Cage in order to use the Image Art’s facilities and /or equipment.

 Technical staff are trained and certified in First Aid/CPR.
 First Aid kits are located in the Equipment Cage (B-018), Darkrooms (IMA 123, B03, B08), MFA labs (B22/23), FPPCM lab (B02), First Floor (IMA 121, IMA 122), Photo Studio (IMA 210), Meeting Room (IMA 232), PIC (IMA 233), Sound Stage (IMA 301), Workshop (IMA 305), Design Room (IMA 321), Production Studio (IMA 322), Film Lab (IMA 327), Operations Manager (IMA 205).

 - For life threatening emergencies, dial “911”

 - If you call ‘911’ give them your exact location in IMA if possible.
 They will contact Ryerson Security to direct emergency vehicles to the scene.